Take the guesswork out of choosing the right sound, music and voice for the right job.

 My starting point for designing concepts and prototypes was that they should realise what we discovered in the mental model workshops.
 The things that kids love to do.
 The designs had to serve the kids' emotional needs.
 Their motivation.
 Their curiosity.
 Their humour.

-Design solutions - to test - that will help the kids achieve their goals.
+Test — Design solutions that will help the kids achieve their goals.

 The physical design should conform to the physical needs of the kids.
 Adults should be able to manipulate the instruments easily.
 Instruments should be fun for them to use as well.